perfsonar/website/pages/gtk/whouses.md

-perfSONAR tools are deployed on over 2,000 [registered hosts](http://stats.es.net/ServicesDirectory) in over 300 top-level domains and more than 1,000 organizations around the world.
+perfSONAR tools are deployed on over 2,000 [registered hosts](https://stats.perfsonar.net/) in over 300 top-level domains and more than 1,000 organizations around the world.
 Based on discussions with the user base, it is believed that there are at least that many private, unregistered perfSONAR installations.

 {% include image.html file="gtk/whouses/ps-worldwide.png"
    alt="perfSONAR worldwide installations"
-   caption="Image Updated February, 2020" %}
+   caption="Image Updated March, 2024" %}